Baptism and Christening

-Parent should contact the Rector, Canon Michael Webber, by phone on 876893 or by email here.
-He will then arrange to visit the parents and explain about the preparations involved and talk about the service.
-After the short preparation has been done the date for the baptism is fixed.
+Parent should contact our Families & Children’s Worker, Joanna Browning on 07741 479657 or email.
+She will then arrange to visit the parents and explain about the preparations involved and talk about the service.
+There is some preparation for a baptism, including attending some of the different services at the church, after which, the date for the baptism can be confirmed.

-We give you a choice of either Sunday morning at 11:45 am or during the 9:30 am service on Sundays which is adapted so that the service lasts about an hour.
-The 11:45 am service lasts about half- an-hour and parents are invited to choose the hymns.
-In a busy parish like ours, baptism services at the 11.45 am service usually have more than one child being baptised, but we ensure that there are no more than three families at any one baptism.
-When the date of the baptism is fixed then one of our team of visitors will come and see you, go through the service and answer any questions that you might have.
-Your visitor normally helps at the service and gives out the Baptism Candle.
+We give you a choice of either Sunday morning at 11:45 am or during the 10.00 am service on Sundays which is adapted so that the service lasts about an hour.
+The 11:45 am service lasts about half- an-hour and parents are invited to choose a reading.
+Sadly we do not have a resident organist so we cannot offer hymn choices but the readings help to make the service more personal.
+In a busy parish like ours, baptism services at the 11.45 am service usually have more than one child being baptised, but we ensure that there are no more than two families at any one baptism.
+When the date of the baptism is fixed then Joanna will see you to go through the service and answer any questions that you might have.
+Joanna will usually be at the service and gives out the Baptism Candle.

 At the service